topjohnwu/Magisk/docs/install.md

 # Installation

+This tutorial is only for the initial installation of Magisk.

-If you already have Magisk installed, it is **strongly recommended** to upgrade directly via the Magisk app using its "Direct Install" method.
-The following tutorial is only for the initial installation.
+If you already have Magisk installed, it is **strongly recommended** that you upgrade directly via the Magisk app using its "Direct Install" method.

 ## Getting Started